josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Please do the following on the GUI:
 * Navigate to **Data Health** tab using the side bar
-* Under **Validation Report** drop down, select a validation report from the latest date
+* Under **Select report** drop down, select a validation report from the latest date
 * Review reports in the three tabs: **Schema Check**, **Population Shift**, and **Data Quality**
 * Check if any of the attributes have a `critical` status
 * Select a different validation report to check for issues at different time or different point of our ML pipeline